everedero/zephyr_lvgl_2048_st25dv/README.md

-# ST ST25DV Discovery kit support for Zephyr RTOS
+# 2048 on ST ST25DV Discovery kit

 Runs a nice 2048 game on a discontinued ST eval kit, using Zephyr RTOS and LVGL module.

 The game app is partially forked from [lv\_lib\_100ask](https://github.com/100askTeam/lv_lib_100ask.git)

-Current app is compatible with Zephyr 3.6.0-rc2 (with hwv1).
+Current app is compatible with Zephyr after 3.6 >= #4809491b, which adds st25dv support.

 ## Getting Started